alexsani/plone.buildout/README.md

     $ cd plone-test
     $ . bin/activate

-[ONLY for Mac install PIL in the virtualenv
+(ONLY for Mac install PIL in the virtualenv

     $ sudo bin/easy_install pillow

+)

+    $ sudo bin/python boostrap.py

 Install PIL downloading it from http://www.pythonware.com/products/pil/ ed extract it;
 install it using python in the virtual-env: